-Farmers across the UK have claimed that young vets are only interested in working with household pets, not farm animals- at least, according to the Telegraph.
+Farmers across the UK have claimed that young vets are only interested in working with household pets, not farm animals.

-In the article, the news outlet stated that graduates were prioritizing ‘profitable’ household pets and shying away from ‘dangerous’ procedures such as bull castrations and caesareans.
+In an article published by the Telegraph, the outlet stated that graduates were prioritizing ‘profitable’ household pets, shying away from ‘dangerous’ procedures such as bull castrations and caesareans.
 This issue is being exacerbated by veterinary shortages across the nation.

 ‘Standing with your hand up a cow’s backside at four o’clock in the morning is probably less enjoyable than dealing with a cat who has a fever.’ said Adam Duguid, owner of Lincolnshire’s biggest dairy farm.